 Water availability: The total service is the amount of drinking water that is extracted (m3 / year).
 For Flanders the method for pumping up phreatic drinking water is most relevant.
 The infiltrated water by the ecosystems (groundwater recharge, modelled with WetSpass model) is allocated in a simplified way to the water extraction areas.
-To this end, the pumped volumes per water extraction (m3 / year) are evenly distributed over the water extraction areas that can be linked to that particular extraction (m3.ha.year).
-For the monetary account we use the resource rent method.
+To this end, the pumped volumes per distributed over the water extraction areas that can be linked to that particular extraction (m3.ha.year).
+For the monetary account we use the resource

 In addition to this a pilot account was set up to monitor the health benefits of green and blue areas in the living environment.
-For the physical accounts, dose-response relations between prevalence of certain diseases and share of green in the proximity of the house (up to 3 km), generic data on morbidity and mortality and number of inhabitants were used.
+For the physical accounts, dose-response relations between prevof green in the proximity of the house (up to 3 km), generic data on morbidity and mortality and number of inhabitants were used.
 For the monetary account a cost indicator per disease or mortality is used.